steveklabnik/rust_for_rubyists/book/chapter-04.rst

 Rubyists love testing, so before we go any farther, let's talk about testing.
 In Rust, there is a unit testing framework built in, and it's pretty simple.
-Let's write some very simple code and tests to excersize it.
+Let's write some very simple code and tests to exercise it.

 In Rust, you annotate test methods like such::